Frank Stagg (Irish republican)

-Frank Stagg (Proinsias Stagg; 4 October 1941 – 12 February 1976) was a Provisional Irish Republican Army (IRA) hunger striker from County Mayo, Ireland who died in 1976 in Wakefield Prison, West Yorkshire, England after 62 days on hunger strike.
+Frank Stagg (Proinsias Stagg; 4 October 1941 – 12 February 1976) was an Irish militant and Republican activist.
+He was a Provisional Irish Republican Army (IRA) hunger striker from County Mayo, Ireland who died in 1976 in Wakefield Prison, West Yorkshire, England after 62 days on hunger strike.
 Stagg was one of 22 Irish republicans to die on hunger strike in the twentieth century.

 Background

-Stagg was the seventh child in a family of thirteen children.
+Frank Stagg was the seventh child in a family of thirteen children.
 He was born in Hollymount, County Mayo, in 1941.
 His father, Henry, and his uncle had both fought in the Irish War of Independence and Irish Civil War.
 His brother, Emmet Stagg became a Labour Party politician and a Teachta Dála (TD) for Kildare North.
 Stagg was educated to primary level at Newbrook Primary School and at CBS Ballinrobe to secondary level.
 After finishing his schooling, he worked as an assistant gamekeeper with his uncle before emigrating to England in search of work.
 Once in England, he gained employment as a bus conductor in North London and later became a bus driver.
 Whilst in England he met and married fellow Mayo native, Bridie Armstrong from Carnacon in 1970.

 In 1972, he joined the Luton cumann of Sinn Féin and soon after became a volunteer in the Provisional Irish Republican Army (IRA).